A gift in your will, however small, is a thank you to NHS Borders

 The good news is that any gifts left to charities are exempt from Inheritance Tax.
 On top of that, sometimes by including a gift to a charity you can reduce the tax on everything else you leave behind.
 But Inheritance Tax is a complex and often-changing area of law, so we advise you visit www.gov.uk/inheritance-tax for all the latest information and speak to a professional.

-It's sensible to keep your Will in a safe place - and to tell your executors where it is.
-Many professional Will writers and solicitors offer to store your Will.
+It's sensible to keep your will in a safe place - and to tell your executors where it is.
+Many professional will writers and solicitors offer to store your will.
 Don't worry if your life or decisions change.
-It is simple to write a new Will that can change your instructions, or to update your Will using what's called a 'codicil.
+It is simple to write a new will that can change your instructions, or to update your will using what's called a 'codicil.